 Big, small and ubiquitous.
 Data is everything, and everywhere.
 Users are giving it, websites are collecting it and policymakers, the tech industry, and the citizens are constantly dabbling with what to do with all of the information that is being gathered.
 From an email to credit card information, from passwords to shopping history, from photos to personal information – websites can ask and/or collect potentially a million things to analyze customers better.

-As a business (and we will be focusing on e-commerce), you want to know your customer well and data is as close as you get to interpersonal interaction in getting to know them.
+As a business (and we will be focusing on e-commerce), you want to know your customer well and data is as close as you get to interpersonal interaction in getting to know them specially when you are trying to generate leads.
 However, by asking for more information, you put them and their details at risk from hackers, and consequently, from tangible and intangible losses.
 Not to mention breach of privacy is absolutely unethical.
 Data breaches have been increasingly common over the last few years and all companies, small or big, are vulnerable to this.

 Preparing to combat both uncommon and common cybersecurity threats should be of utmost priority.
 As an e-commerce business, there are specific data types you may be asking for.